asdfugil/AltLinux/README.md

 # AltLinux
 <img src="https://github.com/maxasix/AltLinuxblob/main/resources/4.png" alt="AltLinux Logo">

 A GUI for AltServer-Linux.
-It's available for the following distributions:
+It's available for Ubuntu 18.04, Ubuntu 20.04, and Ubuntu 22.04.

-- Ubuntu 18.04 LTS
-- Ubuntu 20.04 LTS
-- Ubuntu 22.04 LTS

 Derivatives, such as Linux Mint and Pop!_ OS should also work.
 If your distribution isn't listed here, you can [run the script without installing](#run-the-script-without-installing).
+It contains experimental Fedora instructions which may or may not work.

 Features:
 - A straightforward GUI